Do AI Crawlers Prefer Markdown?

 smaller than the same page in HTML

 OAI-SearchBot's Markdown lean is small for now.
 But here's why I think that line could keep growing: strip the nav, scripts, tracking pixels, and CSS chrome from a typical HTML page and what's left is just the answer.
-The Markdown version of that same page is roughly a quarter of the size.
+The Markdown version of that same page is about a fifth of the size.
 Cheaper to fetch, faster to parse.
 If retrieval cost ever becomes a routing signal inside the labs (and I'd bet it already is in at least one), that gap starts to matter.

 What to watch each week